ncomputers/zi100/README.md

   sorted sets for efficient range queries.
 - **Redis stream debug**: Stats are also written to `stats_stream` for reliable debugging.
 - **Dashboard timeframe filter**: Choose Today, Last 7 Days, Last 30 Days, This Month or Year for stats.
-- **Redis hash storage**: Known and unregistered faces are stored as hashes for efficient access.
-- **Face embeddings**: Each face record saves an `embedding` vector for similarity searches.
 - **Export module**: CSV and Excel exports share a common implementation for reports and logs.
 - **Branding → Company Logo now updates live; if you still see the old image, clear browser cache.**
 - **GStreamer streaming**: RTSP cameras use GPU decoding via `nvh264dec` and a leaky queue to drop stale frames for low latency.